The History of St George's Preparatory School

 Their appointment, in 1990, of Trevor Clare MBE, as Headmaster was inspired and he wrought a remarkable transformation, staying true to the original ethos of the School and building up the numbers to the amazing total of 144 by 1997.
 Trevor, and his wife Bridget, are still fondly remembered by many staff and parents for the gentle style combined with a steely determination to promote the School as a centre of excellence.
 On Trevor’s retirement in 1997, Charles Blackwell was appointed and St. George’s continued to flourish with pupil numbers peaking at 229 in 2002.

-Colin Moore was appointed Headmaster in 2006 and the last few years have seen a tremendous expansion in the facilities on offer at St. George’s with new technology, music, ICT and science rooms being created and a new Reception and Nursery block built in the Walled Garden.
-The latest addition to the School’s facilities was the construction of a magnificent Sports Hall in the grounds which opened in 2002.
+Colin Moore was appointed Headmaster in 2006 and under his Headship expansion of the facilities on offer at St. George’s continued with new technology, music, ICT and science rooms being created together with an enhancement of the Nursery facilities to allow the introduction of 2 -3 year olds in the Walled Garden.

-St. George’s faces the future with confidence, with ownership recently transferred to a new charitable trust, the Jersey Educational Trust 2015.
-The School has stayed true to the ethos of its founder whilst adapting to the demands of a twenty-first century curriculum.
-The School’s motto: Fortes Fortuna Adjuvat (Fortune Favours the Brave) aptly sums up the courage and commitment so often shown by its management and staff over the last 75 years.
+Through nearly 90 years the School has stayed true to the ethos of its founder whilst adapting to the demands of a twenty-first century curriculum.
+The School’s motto: Fortes Fortuna Adjuvat (Fortune Favours the Brave) aptly sums up the courage and commitment so often shown by its management and staff since 1929.